status-im/nimbus-build-system/README.md

 # Common parts of the build system used by Nimbus and related projects

-We focus on building Nim software on multiple platforms without having to deal with language-specific package managers.
+We focus on building Nim software on multiple platforms, without having to deal with language-specific package managers.

 We care about dependencies specified with commit-level accuracy (including the